shanedunne/press_records/README.md

 - [JS Hint](https://jshint.com/) - Used to test JavaScript
 - [PEP8 online](http://pep8online.com/) - Used to test Python code was written to PEP8 standards

+## Deployment
+### Heroku Deployment
+This project is hosted on Heroku.
+I deployed the Django app to Heroku after i had the majority of the basic functionality set up and working locally

+- Login to Heroku and press 'New' in the top right corner, then press 'Create New App'
+- Next I entered the name of the project and the nearest region to me
+- Next I navigated to 'Settings' and then 'Config Vars'.
+From here I proceeded to add the configuration variables that I had set up in my gitpod environment and then variables related to AWS and emails.
+- After this I navigated to the Deploy section.
+- Next I connected my GitHub repository for the project under 'Deployment Method'.
+- Finally, I selected the main branch and clicked 'Deploy Branch', ensuring Automatic Deployments were enables